artbyrab/sinvoice/documents/rendering.md

 ```

 The item discount total and discount total are just easy metrics you might want to store in your database to understand the total item discounts you are giving.

+For a full example of rendering an invoice look at the example folders.